New Kitten Care

 Food and Water Bowl

-Your new kittens food and water bowl should be metal.
+Your new kittens food and water bowl should be metal or ceramic.
 DO NOT buy plastic bowls one because cats are more prone to feline acne with plastic bowls.
 And two because no matter how much you clean them you can't get in the scratches of the plastic which carries bacteria.
-Make sure to clean your kittens bowls daily with a very diluted antibacterial soap and hot water.
+Make sure to clean your kittens bowls daily with a very diluted antibacterial soap or bleach and hot water.
 Make sure to rinse thoroughly!
 Also a good thing to remember is keep your kittens food and water bowls far away from their litter box.
 Cats and kittens are very clean animals and do not like to eat and drink where they potty.
+You can also purchase a food and water bowl matt to go underneath.

 Food